 To have their log homes comply to the new energy codes each builder would have to go through the difficulty of trying to find a Building Envelope Engineer for each and every building, that also understands the specific properties of their logs and joinery, to be able to certify compliance and/or have to do performance testing on their logs, joinery and sealing methods.
 That would have meant achieving compliance would be an extremely costly process perhaps running into the hundreds of thousands dollars for each variation a builder may offer.
 It likely would have forced log home builders in Alberta out of business.

 Moose Mountain Log Homes Inc.'s concern was not the Energy Code itself, we believe building a better and more energy efficient and sealed home is an important goal, one we have definitely achieved with our methods.
-However we were only able to offer examples of how our homes compared to somewhat similar conventional homes in a similar climate/area based on home owner experiences and actual heating bills.
+However we were only able to offer examples of how our homes compared to somewhat similar sized conventional homes in a similar climate/area based on home owner experiences and actual heating bills.
 Energy codes were not designed to accommodate this approach.
 Experiences and heating bills from our clients indicated that our homes generally cost between one half and in some cases only one third as much to heat as a similar sized conventional home in the same climate/area.
 While there may be other factors that were effecting those results such as client choices in heating systems, better than average insulated basements and ceilings in some of the cases, however it was obvious that the log walls were definitely a major contributing factor in the consistently great performance of our homes compared to other homes.
 Below is the response we received to our request to exempt log walls in our homes from the new energy code.

 Building a Super Energy Efficient Log Home